thin-edge/thin-edge.io/docs/src/operate/c8y/config_management_plugin.md

 This is the configuration file of `tedge-configuration-plugin`, where you can add file entries that you want to manage with Cumulocity.

-## Update tedge-configuration-plugin from Cumulocity
+## Update tedge-configuration-plugin configuration from Cumulocity

 To update any configuration file, create a local copy of that config file and then upload that file to the [Cumulocity configuration repository](https://cumulocity.com/guides/users-guide/device-management/#to-add-a-configuration-snapshot) with the appropriate configuration type.